-The tool provides knowledge about foundational principles, values and models.
-Youth workers and key informants listed the principles, values, models and competencies that they believe contribute to creating safe spaces.
+The tool provides knowledge about foundational Principles, Values and Models.
+Youth workers and key informants listed the principles, values, models and competencies that they believe contribute to Proud Spaces.
 In interviews with youth workers and key informants we asked them to identify the most commonly identified values, models and principles (pgs.
-18 & 19).
+18 & 19)...